uskawi/M.M.A-Masters/README.md

  ### Cantact page

- #### Contact section
+ ### Contact section

  ![Contact form](assets/images/readme-images/contact.jpg)

 The contact section is composed of a heading and a form that asks the user for contact information, name, email, and a text area to provide a message.
 This section allows the user to contact the customer service department directly for any queries.
 This section aims to improve customer service and communication.

-#### Opening hours section
+### Opening hours section

 The opening hours section is composed of heading and text. this section was designed to inform the user about the opening hours of the gym without the need to contact the customer service.

-#### Login
+### Login

 ![login form](assets/images/readme-images/login.jpg)

 Login is triggered by clicking on Member Login Button on the screens with a minimum width of 992  px.
-On a smaller screen, the login appearson  a navbar as one of the options.
+On a smaller screen, the login appears on  a navbar as one of the options.

 ### Features Left to Implement
 1. An online shop of MMA equipment.